 - What’s the difference between NSF and IAPMO?

 - We couldn’t find you on NSF product listing portal, are you not NSF certified?

 2. What is NSF/ANSI 55?

 NSF/ANSI 55 tests UV-Water treatment devices against 3 main criteria:

-3) Structural Integrity: Assuring the UV Water Purifier can withhold hydraulic pressures under sudden pressure jumps or continuous pressure cycling happening in plumbing system under regular use.
+3) Structural Integrity: ensuring the UV water treatment device can withhold hydraulic pressures under sudden pressure jumps or continuous pressure cycling happening in plumbing system under regular use.

 3. What is NSF/ANSI 372?

 NSF/ANSI 372 assures the materials used in the water treatment devices are compatible with the lead-free plumbing requirement.